collective/collective.developermanual/source/persistency/database.rst

 As ZODB is append-only database it remembers all its history unless packed.
 Packing will erase undo history.

 * `Why you need to regularly pack ZODB database to keep the performance up <http://www.sixfeetup.com/blog/optimize-your-plone-development-by-packing-the-zodb>`_

+* `Packing is similar to VACUUM in PostgreSQL <http://stackoverflow.com/questions/11254384/when-to-commit-data-in-zodb/>`_

 Packing throught-the-web
 ----------------------------